highcharts/highcharts/docs/advanced-chart-features/boost-module.md

 Including boost in your project
 -------------------------------

-The boost module is a “renderer-in-a-module”.
+The boost module is a "renderer-in-a-module".
 Including [modules/boost.js](https://code.highcharts.com/modules/boost.js) will, by default, activate boost for all series that support it (line series, column, bar, treemap, heatmap, scatter, bubble, area).

 If needed, boost can be disabled on a chart-by-chart basis by setting `boost.enabled` to `false` in the chart configuration.